Horizons-Games/Axolotl-Engine/README.md

-# Axolot Engine
+# Axolotl Engine
 This engine has been created by [Horizons Studio](https://github.com/Pre-SuperAwesomeEngine) for UPC's Master in Advanced Programming for AAA Videogames.

 # Installation
 - Download the latest release
 - Unzip the file
-- Open AxolotEngine.exe
+- Open AxolotlEngine.exe

 # Features